Approximating fixed size quantum correlations in polynomial time

 \end{proposition} \begin{proof} We have

 In the first line we used the definition of the $\CSn$-balanced product, i.e.\ the tensor product between right $\CSn$-module $\CSn$ and left $\CSn$-module $\HSn$ (see \autoref{rem:KG_balanced_product} and \autoref{prop:fulton_harris_1}).
-The second line follows from the property of the $\CSn$-balanced product to move $c_{\lambda}$ from the second into the first $\CSn$-module tensor factor.
-The last line follows from the definition of the contragradient (dual) $\CSn$-module $\SpechtH^* = \Hom{\CC}{\SpechtH}{\CC}$ isomorphic to $\SpechtH$. \end{proof}
+The second equality in the first line follows from the property of the $\CSn$-balanced product to move $c_{\lambda}$ from the second into the first $\CSn$-module tensor factor.
+The last line follows from the definition of the contragredient (dual) $\CSn$-module $\SpechtH^* = \Hom{\CC}{\SpechtH}{\CC}$ isomorphic to $\SpechtH$. \end{proof}